debraysimon/tpxle-doc/docs/AbeewayRefGuide/uplink-messages/extended-position/readme.md

 :::tip Notes
  1- The payload contains the long ID of only one beacon.
- 2- Long ID is not supported for eddystone url beacon.
+ 2- Long ID is not supported for Eddystone URL frame type.
- 3- Refer to the application not [AN-006_Position_BLE_filtering](../../../D-Reference/DocLibrary_R/AbeewayTrackers_R.md#application-notes) for more details.
+ 3- Refer to the application note [AN-006_Position_BLE_filtering](../../../D-Reference/DocLibrary_R/AbeewayTrackers_R.md#application-notes) for more details.
  :::

 ## Extended BLE failure payload